 3. List of the assets in Spain.
 Your lawyer will assist you by requesting real estate information to the Land Registry or to the banks if there are any bank accounts.

-5. Notarized copy of passport
+5. Notarized copy of passports of the heirs.

 6. NIE Number